Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 forj make:job reports:generate --output-dir ./internal/jobs

-Step 6: Replace The Generated Job
+Step 6: Replace the Generated Job

-Replace internal/jobs/generate_job.go.
+Replace internal/reports/generate_job.go.

-The job owns the queue payload and dispatch options.
-The handler binds the message and delegates business behavior to reports.Service.
+The grouped generator keeps the job beside the report service.
+The job owns the queue payload and dispatch options, while its handler delegates report behavior to Service.

 go